 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Wooster College, approximately 51% of students took out student loans averaging $7,681 a year.
-That adds up to $30,724 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Wooster College, approximately 49% of students took out student loans averaging $8,972 a year.
+That adds up to $35,888 over four years for those students.

-How Much Money Do Wooster College Graduates Make?students who graduate with a bachelor's degree from Wooster College make about $46,300 a year during their first few years of employment after graduation.
-That's great news for Wooster College students since it is 13% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Wooster College Graduates Make?bachelor's degree recipients from Wooster College make around $46,300 per year during the early years of their employment.
+This is good news for future Wooster College graduates since it is 16% more than the average college graduate's salary of $39,802 per year.

 Location of The College of Wooster